Book of Enoch: Book of Parables

-In 1893, Robert Charles judged Chapter 71 to be a later addition.
-He would later change his opinion and give an early date for the work between 94 and 64 BC.
+In 1893, R. Charles judged Chapter 71 to be a later addition.
+He later changed his opinion and gave an early date for the work between 94 and 64 BCE.
 The 1906 article by Emil G. Hirsch in the Jewish Encyclopedia states that Son of Man is found in the Book of Enoch, but never in the original material.
 It occurs in the "Noachian interpolations" (lx.
 10, lxxi.
-14), in which it has clearly no other meaning than 'man'.
+14), wherein it has clearly no other meaning than 'man'.
 The author of the work misuses or corrupts the titles of the angels.
 Charles views the title Son of Man, as found in the Book of Parables, as referring to a supernatural person, a Messiah who is not of human descent.
 In that part of the Book of Enoch known as the Similitudes, it has the technical sense of a supernatural Messiah and judge of the world (xlvi.
 2, xlviii.
 2, lxx.
 27); universal dominion and preexistence are predicated of him (xlviii.
 2, lxvii.
 6).
 He sits on God's throne (xlv.
 3, li.
 3), which is his own throne.
 Though Charles does not admit it, according to Emil G. Hirsch these passages betray Christian redaction and emendation.
-Many scholars have suggested that passages in the Book of Parables are Noachian interpolations.
+A number of scholars have suggested that passages in the Book of Parables are Noachian interpolations.
 These passages seem to interrupt the flow of the narrative.
 Darrell D. Hannah suggests that these passages are not, in total, novel interpolations, but rather derived from an earlier Noah apocryphon.
-He believes that some interpolations refer to Herod the Great and should be dated to around 4 BC.
+He believes that some interpolations refer to Herod the Great and should be dated to around 4 BCE.

 In addition to the theory of Noachian interpolations, which perhaps a majority of scholars support, most scholars currently believe that Chapters 70–71 are a later addition in part or in whole.
 Chapter 69 ends with, "This is the third parable of Enoch."
 Like Elijah, Enoch is generally thought to have been brought up to Heaven by God while still alive, but some have suggested that the text refers to Enoch as having died a natural death and ascending to Heaven.
 The Son of Man is identified with Enoch.
 The text implies that Enoch had previously been enthroned in heaven.
 Chapters 70–71 seem to contradict passages earlier in the parable where the Son of Man is a separate entity.
 The parable also switches from third person singular to first person singular.
 James H. Charlesworth rejects the theory that chapters 70–71 are later additions.
 He believes that no additions were made to the Book of Parables.
 In his earlier work, the implication is that a majority of scholars agreed with him.